opringle/cayman-blog/_posts/2018-01-05-deep_learning_multivariate_ts.md

     return train_iter, val_iter, test_iter
 ```

 Time to build the network symbol.
 This is a graph, which represents the architecture of our neural network.
-If you're not solid on convolutional & recurrent layers, check out [this blog post on CNNs](http://colah.github.io/posts/2014-07-Conv-Nets-Modular/) & [awesome blog post on LSTMs](http://colah.github.io/posts/2015-08-Understanding-LSTMs/).
+If you're not solid on convolutional & recurrent layers, check out [this blog post on CNNs](http://colah.github.io/posts/2014-07-Conv-Nets-Modular/) & [this awesome blog post on LSTMs](http://colah.github.io/posts/2015-08-Understanding-LSTMs/).

 First a convolutional layer is used to extract features from the input data.
 Here, kernels with shape = (number of time series, filter_size) pass over the input.
 The input is dynamically padded, depending on the height of the kernel.
 This ensures, as each filter slides over the input data, it produces a 1D array of length q.
-Dropout is applied to the resulting layer, which of shape = (batch size, q, total number of filters).
+Dropout is applied to the resulting layer, which has shape = (batch size, q, total number of filters).

 These convolutional features are used in two components of the network.
 The first is a simple recurrent layer.
 A gated recurrent unit is unrolled through q time steps.
 Each unrolled cell receives input data of shape = (batch size, total number of filters), along with the output from the previous cell.
 The output of the last unrolled cell is used later in the network.